anaprikho/printed-hw-segmentation/README.md

 `docker run -it --rm -v /FULL_PATH_TO/example.png:/input/example.png -v /FULL_PATH_TO_OUTPUT_FOLDER/:/output/ jumpst3r/printed-hw-segmentation sh /input/script.sh /input/example.png /output/`

 The resulting image will be saved in the output path provided by the user

-## Usage using the DIVA services framework

-Follow the guide [here](https://lunactic.github.io/DIVAServicesweb/articles/installation/) to install the DIVA services framework on a server.

-Once install, our method can be installed by make a POST request to the `alogithms` endpoint.
-This request should contain the JSON file `install.json` located in the `diva-service` folder of this repository.
-This will return a link pointing to the newly created method.
-The JSON file `upload.json` can then be run to upload an image to the server by making a request to that link.
-This will return an ID for the uploaded image.
-Finally the method can be executed using the provided ID and the JSON file `run.json`

 ### Local Testing and development